 Sitting still is something my daughter doesn’t do.
 (That’s why we do activities like Read to the Top and use a practice math facts with a beach ball.)
 This simple math activity proved perfect for my kinesthetic learner and I couldn’t wait to share it with you.

-How to set up this simple kinesthetic math activity:
+kinesthetic math activity:

 - This activity can be set up for use by an individual or you can set it up “race style” for multiple students.
 To set it up for an individual, grab the flashcards for the math facts you wish to focus on and create a path for your child to follow.
 Make it fun!
 Have the flashcards go down the hallway, under the kitchen table, or even up the stairs.